 The complete list of symptoms is still under analysis.

 Prevention is always better than cure.
-If you have a cough, fever, or you have been in close contact with an infected person or a major outbreak area, get yourself tested for coronavirus infection immediately.
+If you have a cough, fever, or you have been in close contact with an infected person or you live in a major outbreak area, get yourself tested for COVID-19 immediately.

 According to the Centers for Disease Control and Prevention (CDC), symptoms of COVID-19 can take between 2 and 14 days to appear.